-To identify a wide range of meanings of protest, we follow Plescia’s (In press) approach of distinguishing between having no meaning, having (a) meaning(s), and having anti-meanings for a word or concept.
-People may assign no meaning to protest if the word is completely unrelated to their life experience.
-Alternatively, having a meaning signifies that people have something to say when asked what protest means to them.
-People may assign a variety of meanings to protest, they may have multiple meanings, and they may even hold contradictory meanings.
-Finally, people may assign anti-meanings to the term (Campbell & Nyholm, 2015).
-Anti-meaning is different than having no meaning, because it does not represent a void, but rather a set of normatively negative perceptions of a concept.
-In Plescia’s (In press) study, anti-meaning has been employed to understand people’s meanings of voting as ineffective, unethical, or a waste of time.
-We adapt this approach and use the term anti-meaning to denote strongly negative perceptions of protest such as that it is ineffective, unethical, harmful, or unfulfilling.

-We draw on Plescia’s (In press) argument about the importance of investigating “no meaning” and “anti-meanings” for our focus on protest with the aim of advancing research on non-participation in nonelectoral activities (Oser, 2022a, 2022b).
-Most research exploring non-participation in protests has focused on the failure to mobilize potential sympathizers (McAdam, 1986; van Stekelenburg & Klandermans, 2023), but little is known about why most ordinary citizens do not participate in protests.
-By exploring variations of no meaning and anti-meanings, the proposed study will contribute to explanations of non-participation in protest.
+To identify a wide range of meanings of protest, we follow Plescia’s (in press) approach, which distinguishes between a word or concept having no meaning, one or more meanings, or even “anti-meanings.”
+People may assign no meaning to protest if the concept is completely unrelated to their life experience.
+Alternatively, if protest has a meaning for them, it indicates that they can articulate what it signifies in their lives.
+People may assign a variety of meanings to protest, including multiple, or even contradictory meanings.
+Finally, some individuals may assign an “anti-meaning” to the term (Campbell & Nyholm, 2015).
+Unlike having no meaning, anti-meaning represents not a absence or void, but rather a set of normatively negative perceptions relating to a term.
+Plescia (in press) uses the term “anti-meaning” to describe how some people hold meanings of voting that consider this act ineffective, unethical, or a waste of time.
+In this study, we adapt the concept of “anti-meaning” to protest and apply it to strongly negative perceptions of protest, such as beliefs that it is ineffective, unethical, harmful, or unfulfilling.
+In doing so, we draw on Plescia’s (in press) argument about the importance of investigating no meaning and anti-meaning in our focus on protest, with the aim of advancing research on non-participation in nonelectoral activities (Oser, 2022a, 2022b).
+Most research exploring non-participation in protests has focused on the failure to mobilize potential sympathizers (McAdam, 1986; van Stekelenburg & Klandermans, 2023).
+However, little is known about why most ordinary citizens do not participate in protests.
+By exploring variations of no meaning and anti-meaning, the proposed study will contribute to our understanding of non-participation in protest.

-In addition to drawing on insights from Plescia’s (In press) analysis of the meanings of voting, the proposed study will pay special attention to features of protest that are intrinsically different from voting.
-We will examine how individuals perceive the role of conflict with police, transgressions of the law, and violence, in the context of protest.
-Exploring these themes is crucial since studies have shown that while using violent tactics can have a decisive impact on protest outcomes (Fachter et al., 2024), the perception of a particular tactic as violent is itself a subject of meaning interpretation (Manekin et al., 2024; Manekin & Mitts, 2022).
-Analyzing perceptions of violence and conflict in protest and their relationship to individuals’ political behavior will contribute to addressing unresolved questions in the literature about the seemingly opposite trends in electoral and nonelectoral participation in recent years.
+The proposed study will also explore aspects of protest that are intrinsically different from voting.
+We will examine how individuals perceive conflict with law enforcement, transgressions of the law, and violence within the context of protest.
+Exploring these themes is crucial because the use of violent tactics can have a decisive impact on protest outcomes (Fachter et al., 2024).
+However, the perception of a particular tactic as “violent” is itself a subject of meaning interpretation (Manekin et al., 2024; Manekin & Mitts, 2022).
+By analyzing perceptions of violence and conflict in protest and their relationship to individuals’ political behavior, this study will help address unresolved questions regarding the seemingly contradictory trends in electoral and nonelectoral participation in recent years.

-The following description of the proposed project’s research design builds on this scientific background, and the project will be conducted in collaboration with Prof. Carolina Plescia (see submitted two-page letter of collaboration for further details).
+The following description of the proposed project’s research design builds on this scientific background.
+The project will be conducted in collaboration with Prof. Carolina Plescia (please refer to the submitted two-page letter of collaboration for further details).

 B. Research Questions and Expected Significance